Implications of becoming an employee shareholder

 The employee shareholder was bound by anti-competition restrictions.
-He could not set up in competition for a year after he left.
+These meant that he could not set up in competition for a year after he left.
 We successfully negotiated the restrictions down to 6 months.

 Can the employee shareholder stop his shareholding from being diluted?

 The employee shareholder was worried that new investors could dilute him in the future.
-His shareholding would drop below entrepreneurs’ relief 5% threshold.
+This could cause his shareholding to drop below the entrepreneurs’ relief 5% threshold.

-We explained that all shareholders are at risk of dilution.
-Whilst legally possible, it is rare to ring fence shareholdings.
+However, we explained that all shareholders are at risk of dilution, and whilst legally possible, it is rare to ring fence shareholdings.
 The idea is that new shares are issued to improve the value of the company.
-Whilst the shareholding may drop terms of the total percentage of the company owned – following dilution the holding is over a more valuable company.
-As a work around we suggested the employee shareholder was given some powers of veto to prevent certain actions being taken without his approval:
+Whilst the shareholding may drop in terms of the total percentage of the company owned – following dilution, the shareholding is over a more valuable company.
+Therefore, as a workaround we suggested the employee shareholder was given some powers of veto to prevent certain actions being taken without his approval.

 How much influence does the employee shareholder have?

 The employee shareholder was offered 10% equity.
-Minority shareholders do not have a lot of power.
-A 10% shareholder could not block a special resolution.
-He could however:
+However, Minority shareholders do not have a lot of power.
+For instance, a 10% shareholder could not block a special resolution.